 Transylvania Public Health is committed to protecting and improving the health of all people in Transylvania County.
 One way we do this is through identifying and working to address important health needs in the community.
+(Watch the video below or click here to learn more about this process.)

 We then work to bring community members together to develop action plans that will address these top health priorities.
 Together, these action plans form a Community Health Improvement Plan (or CHIP), which is a strategic plan for the entire community designed to encourage cross-sector collaboration.